 - The theme is close enough to your business to make the connection seem natural

-- You have the domain authority to rank for the base search term (e.g. “organizational development”)
+- You have the domain authority to rank for the base search term (e.g., “organizational development”)

-When creating a new content piece, you want to know what part of the buyer’s journey it’s for and identify specific KPIs:
+When creating a new content piece, you want to know what part of the buyer’s journey it’s for and identify specific KPIs.

-You also want to make sure each theme supports your end-goal of converting visitors by having a natural conversion point like an associated eBook or landing page.
+You also want to make sure each theme supports your end goal of converting visitors by having a natural conversion point like an associated eBook or landing page.

-7. Find and maintain your brand personality
+8. Find and maintain your brand personality

-SaaS companies report having an average of nine competitors and are starting to invest more in their brand to stand out in a crowded market.
+SaaS companies report having an average of 9.7 competitors (2020) and are starting to invest more in their brand to stand out in a crowded market.

 Your brand is essentially how your audience perceives you.
 And your voice is the representation of your brand personality.
 Even if you don’t take the time to define your brand, your audience will still form an impression of you.

 Of course, establishing your brand’s unique personality and tone of voice is no easy feat.
 It’s not something you can whip up overnight.
-It’s important to take the time to involve key stakeholders in your company and get everyone on the same page.
+It’s essential to take the time to involve key stakeholders in your company and get everyone on the same page.

-When refining your brand personality and voice, ask yourself the following questions
+When refining your brand personality and voice, ask yourself the following questions:

 - If your brand were a person, how would you describe them?